JoseDeFreitas/CodewarsLogger/README.md

 4. Follow the instructions prompted.

 After all the data is copied inside the directory you selected, you just need to use git to add to the stage, commit and push to your private GitHub repository.
-You can create a `.gitignore` to ignore the executable files, that you probably don't want them to show up.
+You can create a `.gitignore` file to ignore the executable files, that you probably don't want them to show up.

 ### After completion